hametuha/anyway-feedback/README.md

 Tested up to: 6.9
 Stable Tag: nightly

 This plugin enable users to send feedback with single click.
-This may support you to analyze your user's opinion.
-Works as a help center for your site.

 ## Description